 Off-site payment gateways are called so because your customer checks out on your site, but the payment processing happens on the provider’s backend.
-Like in the case of Stripe payment gateway, they collect payment for your product from your customers and pay you back within a particular time.
-What is great about it for merchants is that the provider commits not only to process payments but also to handle other related issues, like disputes or refunds.
+Like in the case of the Stripe payment gateway, they collect payment for your product from your customers and pay you back within a particular time.
+What’s great about it for merchants is that the provider commits not only to processing payments but also to handling other related issues, like disputes or refunds.

 If you’re selling online, you don’t have to be an online payment gateway expert.
 However, understanding the basic flow of major payment gateway providers is a must to feel confident in what you do.

 As it was previously mentioned, a payment gateway enables payments online and ensures the interchange of data and funds between customers and businesses.
 This interchange requires customers and businesses to work together in order to complete transactions online.

 How a credit card payment and other payments are processed by payment gateways

 Typically, the flow of a payment gateway includes the following steps: